SublimeText/ColdFusion/readme.md

 To install snippets just put the ```.sublime-snippet``` files in your Packages/User folder or sub-folder (to get to your Packages/User folder select the ```Preferences>Browse Packages...``` menu).

-##Recommended Packages
+##Additional Packages

-These following packages are all available through Package Control
+Some additional packages you might want to check out (these packages are all available through Package Control):

 * https://github.com/BoundInCode/AutoFileName
 * https://github.com/weslly/ColorPicker